mne-tools/mne-python/doc/advanced_setup.rst

     the name of the environment (``mne``) is built into the environment file itself, but can be changed on the command line with the ``-n`` flag.
-This can be helpful when maintaining separate environments for stable and development versions of MNE-python, or when using the environment file as a starting point for new projects.
+This can be helpful when maintaining separate environments for stable and development versions of MNE-Python, or when using the environment file as a starting point for new projects.
 See ``conda env create --help`` for more info.

-If you plan to contribute to MNE-python, please continue reading how to :doc:`contribute to MNE-python <contributing>`.
+If you plan to contribute to MNE-Python, please continue reading how to :doc:`contribute to MNE-Python <contributing>`.

 Using other Python distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the `Anaconda`_ Python distribution provides many conveniences, other distributions of Python should also work with MNE-python.
+While the `Anaconda`_ Python distribution provides many conveniences, other distributions of Python should also work with MNE-Python.
 In particular, `Miniconda`_ is a lightweight alternative to Anaconda that is fully compatible;
 like Anaconda, Miniconda includes the ``conda`` command line tool for installing new packages and managing environments; unlike Anaconda, Miniconda